tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 SNs are also used for duplicate detection.
 At any point in time the receiver knows what SN it is expecting next.
-We call this SN the l_eft-window-jedge (LWE), because at any point in time, for assurance and flow control reasons, the receiver is only willing to accept bits with SNs within a particular range called the acceptance window.
+We call this SN the left-window-edge (LWE), because at any point in time, for assurance and flow control reasons, the receiver is only willing to accept bits with SNs within a particular range called the acceptance window.
 SNs less than the LWE are duplicates [17].
 Duplicates are discarded and